FranciscoZacarias/fzac/README.md

 - Create dependency graph to make sure that the unity build actually has dependency tree and its not circular
 - Generate HTML documentation.
 - Capitalize documentation if not.
 Add period (.) at the end of documentation phrases if not there.
+- List TODOs
+- Mark parts of the code from: // @Section: